Keyboard shortcuts

 2. The ExecutionContext

 Notice that both init() and next() take a mutable ExecutionContext.
-This object is the "context" or "world" in which the query runs.
-It is passed down the entire operator tree and gives each operator access to crucial services:
+This object is the “world” in which the query runs.
+It is passed down the operator tree and exposes:

 3. Anatomy of Physical Operators